jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

     Note that Windows 10 no longer offers the FAT32 format for the highest sizes of SD_CARD memory.
     So you must use an alternative to do, for example: https://www.partitionwizard.com.

-    Added an extension for 32 bits numbers and the words D. UD. to display them.
-        Typed numbers > 65535 or < -32768 are automatically processed as 32 bits numbers,
-        and to force a typed number of 16 bits to 32 bits, insert a decimal point.
-        Example :   $-12 is processed as 16 bits negative number.
-                    $-.12 or $-1.2 or $-12. are processed as 32 bits negative numbers.

     in SD_TOOLS the word SECT_D (dump sector) use a 32 bits number. added the word CLUST_D (dump first sector of a cluster).
 Usage (notice the point): number.
 CLUST_D